THE CYPRUS INVESTMENT PROGRAMME (CIP)

 - Applicants who were previously rejected for citizenship by any other EU country, are not eligible under the CIP.

-In terms of the Cyprus Investment Programme application process and timeline, it is summarized as follows:
+In terms of the CIP application process and timeline, it is summarized as follows:

 Approximately 6 months for the main applicant and spouse.